-- As of May 19th, the eligibility criteria for the Canada Emergency Business Account (CEBA) has been expanded to include many owneroperated small businesses. - This means that owner-operated small businesses that had been ineligible for the program due to their lack of payroll, sole proprietors receiving business income directly, as well as family-owned corporations remunerating in the form of dividends rather than payroll will become eligible (Effective June 19th, 2020) - This extended measure will help small businesses protect the jobs that Canadians rely on. - Funding will be delivered in partnership with financial institutions.
+As of May 19th, the eligibility criteria for the Canada Emergency Business Account (CEBA) has been expanded to include many owneroperated small businesses.

+- This extended measure will help small businesses protect the jobs that Canadians rely on. - Funding will be delivered in partnership with financial institutions. - More details, including the launch date for applications under the new criteria, will follow in the days to come.